Stock transfer form (J10 and J30)

 - Money back guarantee

-There used to be two types of share transfer form: the J10 was used for two or more transferors and the J30 for just one.
-Our new form provides for one or two.
+There used to be two types of transfer form: the J10 was used for two or more transferors and the J30 for where there was just one.
+Our form provides for one or two.

-The forms can be used to transfer ownership of any shares or other financial instrument in any private limited company (ltd) or public limited company (plc) incorporated in the UK.
+The form can be used to transfer ownership of any shares or other financial instrument in any private limited company (ltd) or public limited company (plc) incorporated in the UK.

-For companies with articles drawn under the Companies Act 2006, the requirement for two signatures has to be positively inserted.
+For companies with articles drawn under the Companies Act 2006 (the model set), the requirement for two signatures has to be positively inserted.
 It is therefore very rare indeed.

 If you manage a public company (plc) you should change your articles to the new style permitted under the 2006 Act.
 Most public companies use external registrars to manage their register of shareholders and almost all transactions take place through the Stock Exchange Electronic Trading Service, which does not use a system requiring any signature.